 Having assisted clients in a full range of property division, spousal maintenance and parenting plan issues, Sara combines strong client advocacy with a deep understanding of the legal issues in order to provide efficient, effective, family-focused resolutions.
 Sara was recognized by SuperLawyers magazine as a Rising Star in the area of family law.

 Sara is a Washington native and began her legal career in the Seattle area at a boutique family-law practice.
-She primarily practices in King and Snohomish Counties.
-Sara is the mother of two school age children, and a frequent volunteer at their school events.
+She primarily practices in King County, and volunteers regularly through the King County Bar Association Neighborhood Legal Clinic Program.
+Sara is the mother of two children with whom she enjoys cooking and baking.
 She is also a runner and enjoys participating in half-marathons.

 Representative Matters & Engagements